linkdotnet/Blog/Readme.md

 | GithubSponsorName         | string         | Enables the "Github Sponsor" button which redirects to GitHub.
 Only pass in the user name instead of the url.                                                   |

 ## Storage Provider
-Currently there are 4 Storage-Provider:
+Currently, there are 4 Storage-Provider:
  * InMemory - Basically a list holding your data (per request).
 If the User hits a hard reload, the data is gone.
  * RavenDb - As the name suggests for RavenDb.
 RavenDb automatically creates all the documents, if a database name is provided.
- * Sqlite - Based on EF Core, so it can be easily adapted for other Sql Dialects.
+ * Sqlite - Based on EF Core, it can be easily adapted for other Sql Dialects.
 The tables are automatically created.
- * SqlServer - Based on EF Core, so it can be easily adapted for other Sql Dialects.
+ * SqlServer - Based on EF Core, it can be easily adapted for other Sql Dialects.
 The tables are automatically created.

 The default (when you clone the repository) is the `InMemory` option.
-That means everytime you restart the service, all posts and related objects are gone.
+That means every time you restart the service, all posts and related objects are gone.

 ## Comment Section
-For comments the blog is using [giscus](https://giscus.app/) or [disqus](https://disqus.com/).
+For comments, the blog is using [giscus](https://giscus.app/) or [disqus](https://disqus.com/).

-**Note**: Please only register one service / provide the configuration for one node.
+**Note**: Please only register one service or provide the configuration for one of the nodes.
 The given configuration shows both only for demonstrational purposes.
 If multiple comment plugins are configured at the same time a warning will be displayed under the blog post itself.

 ### Giscus